-Critical thinking and creative work go hand in hand in the Film and Electronic Arts Program, which integrates various creative practices with the study of theory and criticism.
-For example, all filmmaking majors take courses in film history and video production, and a student writing a Senior Project in the history of film and electronic arts will have taken some kind of creative production workshop.
+Critical thinking and creative work go hand in hand in the Film and Electronic Arts Program, which integrates a wide variety of creative practices with the study of history and criticism of the medium.
+All production majors take required courses in film history while pursuing filmmaking.
+A student writing a Senior Project in the history of film or video will have taken one or two production workshops.

 Areas of Study

 The program encourages interest in a wide range of expressive modes in film, video, and the expanding field of computer-based art.
 These include screenwriting, animation, narrative and non-narrative filmmaking, documentary, and interactive video.
 Regardless of a student’s choice of specialization, the program’s emphasis leans toward neither fixed professional formulas nor mere technical expertise, but rather toward imaginative engagement and the cultivation of an individual voice that has command over the entire creative process.
 For example, a student interested in narrative filmmaking would be expected to write an original script, shoot it, and then edit the film into its final form.
 Students are also expected to take advantage of Bard’s liberal arts curriculum by studying subjects that relate to their specialties.
 A documentarian might take courses in anthropology, an animator in painting, a screenwriter in literature, and a film critic in art history.